Different ways of traveling to your destination – popular and unexpected

 So let’s explore the pros and cons of some of them here.

-Flying
+#1 Flying

-I’m pretty sure this is one of the most popular ways of traveling, especially if you don’t have tons of time available.
+I’m pretty sure this is one of the most popular ways of travelling, especially if you don’t have tons of time available.
 An airplane will take you places fast and it will often get you to destinations that would be hard to reach otherwise.
 And it’s probably the first way of getting to the destination you check when starting to plan your vacation!

-Like, when we traveled around Chile (and South America), we mostly flew everywhere.
+Like, when we travelled around Chile (and South America), we mostly flew everywhere.
 For example, we went from Santiago to Easter Island, back to Santiago, then to Atacama, back to Santiago, and then on to Patagonia.
 The flights let us enjoy the destinations for longer, as they are quite far from one another.

 Of course, flying gets inconvenient when you’d like to take a lot of stuff with you.
 Luggage space is almost always limited, and it can rack up the price of the ticket as well.

-And in some places there are no airports available at all or they are still rather far from your destination.
+And in some places, there are no airports available at all or they are still rather far from your destination.
 In the same Patagonia, we had to fly to Punta Arenas and then drive for some 5 hours to Torres del Paine.
 But still, it was faster to fly and then drive than just drive.

 Pros

-A versatile mode of transportation that can take you almost anywhere
+- A versatile mode of transportation that can take you almost anywhere

 Cons

-Sometimes there are no airports available, or the airport is rather far from the city
+- Sometimes there are no airports available, or the airport is rather far from the city

-There’s limited luggage space
+- There’s limited luggage space

-Driving a car
+#2 Driving a car

-One of my favorite ways to travel, honestly, is just driving the car to the destination.
+One of my favourite ways to travel, honestly, is just driving the car to the destination.
 This way, you can pretty much just pack what you’d like and don’t have to worry about things like lithium-ion batteries and liquids.

 Plus, you have quite a lot of control over how the journey goes.
 For example, there’s no problem just stopping somewhere and enjoying the views on the way.
 And you can just leave earlier or later if you wish.